Namibia Study Abroad Scholarships

 Government Scholarships

 The Benjamin A. Gilman International Scholarships are given to undergraduates whose financial need is outstanding as demonstrated by their eligibility for the Pell Grant.
 Applicants are welcome from undergraduate populations that have traditionally been underserved by study abroad programs.
-Hundreds of Gilman Scholars head overseas each academic year to such interesting destinations as Namibia.
+Hundreds of Gilman Scholars head overseas each academic year to such exotic destinations as Namibia.
 Up to $7,000 may be earned per scholarship.

 College Scholarships

-Rutgers University offers students the opportunity to study abroad at the University of Namibia.
+Rutgers University in the Northeast US offers students the opportunity to study abroad at the University of Namibia.
 Applicants are accepted from all disciplines and the curriculum provides a broad overview of the country, present and past.
 The Brigpin Scholarships are open to all Rutgers study abroad applicants and are especially suited to those heading to non-traditional locations, such as Namibia.
 Scholarships are awarded based on both academics and financial need.

 Duke University’s Hart Leadership Program sponsors the Service Opportunities in Leadership program that engages eligible students in summer semester programs of service learning.
 Locations of study include Namibia.
 Applicants rotate between civic projects and research that is intended to inspire learning on a higher plane.
 The program awards $3,000 scholarships to a number of SOL participants.
+This is an ideal opportunity for the student interested in engaging in as much volunteer work as they are study.

 The Center for Global Education at Augsburg College in Minnesota accepts students from around the U.S. for its innovative study abroad programs.
 Scholarships are available for student participants in the Spring Namibia program.
 Participants are engaged in a curriculum very well suited to the country’s current affairs: "Nation-building, Globalization and Decolonizing the Mind."
 Scholarship recipients are selected on the basis of academic record in combination with the required essays.